 - Instead of spending all day on LinkedIn, keep it open for an hour and reply to any comments.
 Close it down and check back later to reply to any more comments.

 - Purge the trolls.
 Delete nasty or abusive comments and block the people who leave them.

 - Get yourself a reasonably good, recent profile picture.
 Not a picture of a digger unless you happen to be one…

 Is it worth the bother?

-LinkedIn is a good platform to generate inbound leads.
+LinkedIn is a great platform to generate inbound leads and because of that it represents a big opportunity for you.
 In amongst the nasty troll types and snake oil salesmen, there are some good people that you can either hire or gain as customers.
 Over the course of a year, I’ve generated leads for Sweet Leads to the value of 30k revenue every month.